Next.js Server

 import { createNextRoute, createNextRouter } from '@ts-rest/next';

-const postsRouter = createNextRoute(api.posts, {
+const postsRouter = createNextRoute(contract.posts, {

 createPost: async (args) => {